-Greenland Community Primary School offers primary education for all children of all abilities for up to 360 4 to 11 year olds.
+Greenland Community Primary School offers primary education for all children of all abilities for up to 360 four to eleven year olds.

 - An explanation of the process for applying for a school place, including important dates

 - Details of when offers of places will be communicated to parents

 - How applications can be made outside of the normal procedure and how they will be dealt with

 - Dates of when any waiting list will be held until following communication for offers of places.

 For information concerning appeals against an admission decision, including when and how appeals will be heard, visit: School admissions-appeals.

 Greenland’s admission arrangements comply with The School Admissions Code and The School Admissions Appeal Code.

 Applying for a school place during the academic year